 Understanding the matching algorithm

 The matching criterion is based on an algorithm that compares the number of shared alleles between two cell line samples, expressed as a percentage.
-Cell lines with ≥80% match are considered to be related; derived from a common ancestry.
-Cell lines with between a 55% to 80% match require further analysis for authentication of relatedness.
+Cell lines with ≥90% match have a high probability of being related, ie, derived from a common ancestry and traceable to a single donor or identical twins.
+Cell lines with between a 80% to 90% match require further analysis for authentication of relatedness.
+Two algorithms are available for searching profiles in the ATCC database.
+While the Tanabe algorithm is now the recommended algorithm for STR profiling, the Masters algorithm remains useful when trying to determine the identity of a contaminating cell line.

 Explore STR database resources